 Lisa Meyerhofer currently holds positions as Second Flute/Piccolo in the Chattanooga Symphony and Principal Flute at Opera in the Ozarks, and is a native of Lancaster, NY where she maintains a private flute studio.
 She earned her BM in Music Education and Performance from Ithaca College, studying with Wendy Mehne and Kelly Covert, and her MM in Flute Performance from Northwestern University, studying with John Thorne and Richard Graef.

-Outside of music, Lisa especially enjoys reading, spending time outside, riding her bike, hiking, photography, cooking, eating Buffalo wings, and learning about wine.
+Outside of music, Lisa especially enjoys reading, spending time outside, riding her bike, hiking, photography, cooking and baking, eating Buffalo wings, and learning about wine.
+She also tutors math and science.
 Her favorite shows include Frasier, The Big Bang Theory, Stargate, How I Met Your Mother, and Doctor Who.